The Harmonic Exponential Filter for Nonparametric Estimation on Motion Groups: Introduction

 In summary, our main contributions are:

-\begin{itemize} \item An exact approach to computing the posterior \revisedtext{belief} of the Bayes filter \revisedtext{on a compact Lie group}, for band-limited prior, motion, and measurement likelihood. \item A novel nonparametric recursive filtering approach for non-commutative motion groups that can capture multimodal distributions. \item A filtering strategy whose formulation respects the structure of motion groups and their symmetries. \item An efficient motion step implementation for motion groups that leverages the Fourier convolution theorem. \end{itemize}
+\begin{itemize} \item An \reviewed{asymptotically} exact Bayesian filter that operates on a compact subset of motion groups, for band-limited prior, motion, and measurement functions. \item A nonparametric filtering approach for noncommutative motion groups that captures multimodal distributions. \item An efficient motion step implementation for motion groups that leverages the Fourier convolution theorem. \item \reviewed{An experimental validation of our approach against classical filtering methods.} \end{itemize}

 We show that our method outperforms the baselines in three non-Gaussian filtering tasks using one simulated and two real-world datasets.